ArtyomZorin/bootutils/README.md

 - Ubuntu (*standard* Unity)
 - Official Ubuntu flavors such as Ubuntu Mate, xubuntu lubuntu, kubuntu, edubuntu etc)
-- Ubuntu derivatives such as Linux Mint (only Linux Mint tested)
+- Ubuntu derivatives (only Linux Mint and Zorin OS tested)

 In the future, I intend to support major distributions, such as Fedora, Arch, GRML, Red Hat etc.